AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 The label command lets you assign a single label to a specific student or to all students in a class, depending on your input.

-<div markdown="span" class="alert alert-info">:bulb: **Tip:**
+<div markdown="span" class="alert alert-success">:bulb: **Tip:**
-Labels help you keep track of specific information about students, such as 'Top Student' or 'Always Late', making it easier to organise and identify your students!
+Use labels to note important details about your students — like “Needs Help” or “Great Participation.”
 </div>

 Format: `label l/LABEL {n/NAME | c/CLASS}`